Leadership, Strategy & Communications Consulting

 Our mission is to work with nonprofits to strengthen their capacity and long term success by providing customized strategic advisory, coaching and leadership training services in an effective and impactful way.

 Boat or bus – how does your board of directors ride?
 Is yours an engaged board or is it a constant challenge to get them to contribute more than just turning up for board meetings?
 This is a constant issue raised by nonprofit CEOs and EDs.
 What’s the solution?
 Most importantly do you have the right people on board and do they understand their roles and responsibilities?

 Do you have the courage to lead or does self-imposed fear restrict your willingness to do so?

 According to one of my heroes, Nelson Mandela “Fear and courage are brothers.
 I learned that courage was not the absence of fear, but the triumph over it.
 The brave man is not he who does not feel afraid, but he who conquers that fear.”

 Envisioning a bold future and then mentally ‘walking back’ from the future, imagining what would be required to reach that vision, can literally change the world or your organization’s path forward.

 In 1961, John F. Kennedy in a speech to the United States Congress challenged the country to put a man on the moon before the end of the decade.
 Fast forward to July 1969 and America accomplished this seemingly impossible goal.
 The term ‘moonshot’ was born.

 Which comes first – Vision or Mission?
-As one sees most times if an organization has both a vision and mission, which isn’t always the case, the latter is often presented first.
-My question is if you don’t know where you are headed (big goal, vision, looking to the future) how do you know what you need to do to get there (mission)?
+In our view vision (clearly defined strategic direction) should always come first.
+If you don’t know where you are going (big goal, looking to the future) how do you know what you need to do to get there (mission)?